-Build a QR code generator · Cloudflare Workers docs
+Build a QR code generator

 Content-Type header of

-image/png: this will allow browsers to properly parse the data coming back from your serverless function, as an image:
+image/png — this will allow browsers to properly parse the data coming back from your serverless function as an image:

 }

-Testing in a UI
+Testing in an application UI

 The serverless function will work if a user sends a

-POST request to a route, but it would be great to also be able to test it with a proper interface.
-At the moment, if any request is received by your function that isn’t a
+POST request to a route, but it would be best practice to also be able to test the function with a proper interface.
+At this point in the tutorial, if any request is received by your function that is not a

 POST, a